 In 2002, April 24 Swedish National Food Administration published a finding, which was made by a scientific group at the University of Stockholm, headed by Prof. Margareta Törnqvist, that new analytical method proved high amounts of acrylamide in foods.

 Acryilamide is not formed from carbohydrate rich products alone.
-It becomes possible if oils or fats and nitrogen forming compounds (proteins, amino acid asparagine) are added (Fig. 6.2).
+It becomes possible if oils or fats and nitrogen forming compounds (proteins, amino acid asparagine) are added (Figure 3).
 Several experiments with other amino acids demonstrated, that acrylamide is not formed or its amount is negligible.
 A higher amount of asparagine is found in starch-containing products, especially potato and some cereals.

+Acrylamide formation and risk is reduced due to the condition that boiling point of acrolein is relatively low – 52 oC, but ammonia is gaseous substance and when it is formed it does not participate in further process of acrylamide formation.
+The formation of acrylamide is possible in all “dry” cooking methods (when Maillard reaction takes place) – frying, roasting, deep-fat frying, grilling.
+In foodstuffs boiled in water acrylamide is not detected or its amount is negligible.
+No levels could be detected in any of the raw foodstuffs.

+Researchers consider that acrylamide was formed in foods since the time when people started to heat the products, therefore it is not a new risk, but it is just newly discovered risk.